fdileta/gitlab-dbt-project/extract/clari/src/README.md

 It will consist of two tasks:
 - Previous quarter
-    - It will use the ` {{ execution_date }} `, which means the fiscal_quarter will correspond to the previous quarter.
+    - It will use the ` {{ execution_date }} `, which means the fiscal_quarter will correspond to the **previous quarter**.
     - This is necessary to refresh any records that were updated.
 There is a corner-case for a small subset of records where the previous week's data is updated on the first day of the new week.
 - New quarter:
-    - It will use the ` {{ next_execution_date }} `, which means the fiscal_quarter will correspond to the 1st day of quarter when it's actually run.
+    - It will use the ` {{ next_execution_date }} `, which means the fiscal_quarter will correspond to the **current quarter**.
-    - This is necessary to capture all weeks- not just the current week- corresponding to the new quarter.
+    - This is necessary to capture all weeks of the new quarter.
+The first week of entries returned by the API unintuitively starts prior to the actual quarter start date.
+By the time it's a new quarter, the API will be returning week 2 entries for that quarter.
         - As an example, 'Week 1' of Q1 might begin on Jan 25, rather than the expected Feb 1st, and you may lose that first week if 'isHistorical=False'.

 Originally, the quarterly DAG was also created for backfills, all that needs to be done is to set the `start_date` of the DAG to when the user wants to start backfilling, but as discussed above, backfills should not be done.